-If the modern module is powered by a battery (\), the modern must be commissioned shortly after connecting the power supply unit to the modern module as described in ⇒ Section 7.1.2 or 7.1.3 to avoid placing an unnecessary strain on the modern battery.
+If the modem module is powered by a battery (\), the modem must be commissioned shortly after connecting the power supply unit to the modem module as described in ⇒ Section 7.1.2 or 7.1.3 to avoid placing an unnecessary load on the modem battery.

 (Until a time window is opened for the first time, a current of around 1-5 mA will flow.
-After closing the first time window and after all other time windows, the current will be just 0.03 - 0.09 mA!)
+After closing the first time window and after all other time windows, the current will be just 0.03-0.09 mA!)